spettrovpn/netlink-bindings/README.md

 ## More complicated requests

-Let's say you have a network interface and want to assign an ip address to it.
+Let's say you have a network interface and you want to assign it an ip address.
-This is the domain of "rt-addr" family.
-It was one of the first ones created, inheriting some now-discouraged quirks, like a fixed-header - a struct that always present and may also carry some relevant data in some cases or may be just ignored (zeroed-out) for other requests.
+This is domain of "rt-addr" family.
+It was one of the first subsystems created, inheriting some now-discouraged quirks like a fixed-header - a struct that's always present in a message.
+It's use depends on the request type, with unused fields usually zeroed-out.

 The relevant operation is "newaddr" with "do" kind.
 You may also notice ".set_change()".
 This specifies an additional request flags.
 Similar to